letharion/Drupal-build-scripts/README.md

+## Important notice.
+This version (master), is currently not being maintained much, although important fixes will be commited as necessary.
+All the interesting work is happening in either the 'provision' or 'drush-ext' branches. 'provision' is an intermediary step towards using aegir's backend provision, and do less work in shell scripting. 'drush-ext' is closer to the intended form of this project.
+Shell script free drush extension that relies on provision to do the heavy lifting, and moves configuration settings into a provision extension.

+## Drupal build scripts

 This project helps building a Drupal project that is based on the NodeStream profile.
 It will at some future point be replaced with drush and provision.